 The most common types of ID fraud involve counterfeit, stolen or lost documents, the use of a different photograph (photo substitution), or fraudulently obtained genuine documents.
 Unfortunately, identity fraud has only been exacerbated due to the pandemic, as opportunist criminals use the current climate to their advantage.

-Investing in the right electronic identity verification
+Investing in the right electronic ID document verification

 NorthRow has Partnered with GBG